wateraccounting/DroughtObserve/README.md

 Cite as:
 Pareeth, S., Mul, M.L., Karimi, P., 2024.
 DroughtObserve - sub-national scale drought monitoring and forecasting for Africa and Near East using WaPORv2 data.

-DroughtObserve is a web-based application calledwas developed by the WaterPIP team using open access data and provides historical (past decade) and forecasted (6 months) monthly drought intensity maps at national and sub-national level along with statistics on distribution of major biomes.
+DroughtObserve is a web-based application developed by the WaterPIP team using open access data and provides historical (past decade) and forecasted (6 months) monthly drought intensity maps at national and sub-national level along with statistics on distribution of major biomes.

-The methodology used to develop the data used in DroughtObserve has two major steps – i) preparation of Standardized Precipitation Actual Evapotranspiration Index (SPAEI) from long term monthly water surplus/deficit data ii) applying an auto-regressive model to predict for future months.
+The methodology used to develop DroughtObserve has two major steps – i) preparation of Standardized Precipitation Actual Evapotranspiration Index (SPAEI) from long term monthly water surplus/deficit data ii) applying an auto-regressive model to predict for future months.
 DroughtObserve uses data from the FAO WAPOR database to compute drought index (version 2).

 ![image](https://github.com/wateraccounting/droughtobserve/blob/master/img/Droughtobserve_method.png)